Tilsit Cheese: From Prussia to Switzerland (aka Tilsiter)

 Tilsit Cheese Today

-In recent years, artisanal cheesemakers have sought to revive the traditional methods of making Tilsit, using raw milk and longer aging processes to produce cheeses with more complex and pronounced flavors.
+In recent years, artisanal cheesemakers have sought to revive the traditional methods of making Tilsit, using raw milk and longer ageing processes to produce cheeses with more complex and pronounced flavours.
 This has led to a resurgence of interest in the traditional form of Tilsit, particularly among cheese enthusiasts.

 Whether enjoyed as part of a cheese board, melted into a sandwich, or incorporated into more complex dishes, Tilsit cheese is a hidden treasure in the world of dairy.
 Its blend of Swiss roots and Prussian innovation has made it a cheese with a rich past and an exciting future.